ericktokuda/ericktokuda/README.md

 - I’m currently working on the characterization of cities through street networks.
 - I’m currently learning algorithm optimization and Pytorch.
 - I’m looking to collaborate on computer vision and network science projects.
-- I’m looking for help with the Chinese language.
+- I’m am passionate about the Japanese and the Chinese languages (while I don't know much).
 - How to reach me: [LinkedIn](https://www.linkedin.com/in/tokudaek/ "LinkedIn")

 Here are some of my projects: